Schoolforbasics/runbooks/AnacondaRepository.rst

 Configure Supervisord For Local `mongodb` Install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:Note: follow this step **only** if you did a local install of mongodb as given in Section :ref:`local-mongo-install-no-sudo`
+.. note:: follow this step **only** if you did a local install of mongodb as given in Section :ref:`local-mongo-install-no-sudo`

-:Note: ensure you have installed the Anaconda Repo packages (:ref:`install-ae-packages`) and configured Supervisord (:ref:`conf-supervisord`) before proceeding.
+.. note:: ensure you have installed the Anaconda Repo packages (:ref:`install-ae-packages`) and configured Supervisord (:ref:`conf-supervisord`) before proceeding.

 Create a local directory for mongo to use for writing out its databases and logs.